up-n-atom/8311/docs/posts/masquerade-as-the-frontier-comms-inc-fox222-frx523-with-the-was-110.md

   [Troubleshoot connectivity issues with the WAS-110]: troubleshoot-connectivity-issues-with-the-was-110.md

 !!! note "The WAS-110 may reboot after a FOX222 or FRX523 firmware upgrade is pushed over OMCI"
-    The software version will also automatically update and keep in sync to maintain its OLT status.
+    The [software version](#software-versions) will also automatically update and keep in sync to maintain its OLT status.

 ## Software versions

-!!! info "Automatic software version updater built-in community firmware version(s) 2.5.0+"
+!!! info "Automatic software version updates since 8311 community firmware version(s) 2.5.0+"
-    Firmware upgrades sent over OMCI will be compared against the Firmware Version Match pattern and automatically update the Software Version A/B attributes if there is a match.
+    Firmware upgrades sent over OMCI will be compared against the __Firmware Version Match__ pattern and automatically update the __Software Version A/B__ attributes if there is a match.

     Firmware images are stored in `/tmp/firmware.img` if further analysis is required.